tloimu/adapt-ffb-joy/README.md

 There is also a development effort put to make the device configurable by e.g. a standard serial terminal application.
 This is achieved by making the adapter device a composite  USB device having both joystick and virtual serial devices.
 Now the device can be configured to disable/enable certain force feedback effects.
 The adapter can also be somewhat debugged using the virtual serial line.

-This project was originally hosted by Google Code, but has now been moved to GitHub as Google Code is passing to history.
+This project was originally hosted by Google Code, but has now been moved here to GitHub as Google Code has passed to history.